luisIvey05/EC601/Project2/README.md

 # Phase 1(b)
-Phase 1(b) is meant to try different google NLP sentiment anaylisys APIs.
+Phase 1(b) of the project is an exercise on google's NLP sentiment analysis APIs.

 The following is an example on how I used Google NLP Senitment Analysis.